 Applied correctly, SEO can be one of the best channels for growth phase startups to achieve traction at a reasonable cost.
 Unlike other channels where traffic scales in proportion to budget, in SEO, brains and creativity matter more than budget.
 Numerous startup success stories such as Mint, Quora, Buffer, HubSpot, Unbounce, OKCupid, Groove, TripAdvisor, or Yelp wouldn’t be half the company they are today without their startup SEO strategies.

 So we know that SEO done right can skyrocket your startup’s traffic.

 Plus, there’s good news: in the past few years, SEO has become a lot harder.

 (Yep, that’s good news.)

 It’s good news because SEO is a zero-sum game.
-The more challenging it becomes, the more opportunities there are for you and I and anyone else willing to put in the work, find the best SEO strategies, and do it right.
+The more challenging it becomes, the more opportunities there are for you and I and anyone else willing to put in the work, find the best strategies, and do it right.
 And right now most companies both large and small are actually pretty terrible at SEO.
 Some ignore it while convincing themselves that’s OK because they’re “building for users, not search engines”.
 (You need to do both.)
 Others haven’t caught up to the reality of modern SEO in a post-Panda/ Penguin/ Hummingbird world.
 But most are just frustrated with the loads of conflicting and often self-serving advice from SEO gurus and just don’t know where to start.

 In this post we’ll share 5 specific SEO strategies that you can put to use right now to better leverage SEO as a traction channel for your startup, regardless of your size, budget, or industry.